Privacy policy

 Description and scope of data processing

-An application form is available on our website which can be used for the electronic transmission of application documents.
-If a user makes use of this option, the data entered in the input mask will be transmitted to us and stored.
-These data are
+Our website features an application form that can be used to submit application materials electronically.
+If a user chooses this option, the data entered in the form is transmitted to us and stored.
+This data includes:

 – Date and time of contact

-Your consent is obtained for the processing of the data as part of the sending process and reference is made to this privacy policy.
+Your consent to the processing of your data will be obtained as part of the submission process, and you will be directed to this privacy policy.

 Legal basis for data processing